 In the Bank of England, interest rate decisions are made by the Monetary Policy Committee, which has nine members.
 Four of the members are external economists appointed by the Chancellor of the Exchequer.
 In practice, they work full time for the central bank, but they are not part of line management.
 The Bank of England presents an inflation report four times a year.
 The report is prepared by the Bank's administration, but the work is directed by the Committee.
 The report provides projections of economic growth and inflation.
 The Bank of England has developed a method that illustrates the Committee's subjective view of the uncertainty associated with forecasts for GDP growth and inflation.
 Uncertainty increases with the time horizon, so that the illustration of uncertainty takes the form of a fan.
-(See Chart 3) The fan chart has gradually acquired a central role.
-The introduction to the report states: "Although not every member will agree with every assumption on which our projections are based, the fan charts represent the MPC's best collective judgement about the most likely paths for
+This fan has gradually acquired a central role.
+The introduction to the report states: "Although not every member will agree with every assumption on which our projections are based, the fan charts represent the MPC's best collective judgement about the most likely paths for inflation and output and the uncertainties surrounding those central projections."
+The Bank's view of the outlook for the interest rate is not stated directly, but is implicit in the discussion of the fan around the inflation projection and an associated table.
+Twelve monetary policy meetings are held each year.
+Decisions taken are made public immediately, but without an explanation, and meetings are not followed by press conferences.
+Two weeks after each meeting, the Bank publishes minutes, which make it clear whether there was a lack of consensus in the Committee.
+Publication of the minutes is required by law.
+An account of the implementation of monetary policy is provided in the Annual Report.
+All committee members are free to express their personal views on economic issues and monetary policy.